 4. Visit the Toitu Otago Settlers Museum

 Another fantastic museum in Dunedin is the Toitu Settlers Museum.
 What’s more, it’s free!
-Journey through the social history of Dunedin and the Otago region with artifacts and displays of the early Maori settlers to the European, Chinese and beyond!
+Journey through the social history of Dunedin and the Otago region with artefacts and displays of the early Maori settlers to the European, Chinese and beyond!
 You’ll also see the technologies and everyday items each group of settlers brought with them.
 The Toitu Museum is much bigger than it appears, so plan at least one hour to explore!

 Location: 31 Queens Gardens

 5. Tour Larnach Castle